boutaga/boutaga/README.md

 - 👋 Hi, I’m @boutaga
-- 👀 I’m interested in RDBMS and Optimizer internal to do performance tuning.
+- 👀 I’m interested in RDBMS and Optimizer internals and do performance tuning.
 - 🌱 I’m currently learning SQL, C#, Perl...

 <!---